Current Exhibition

 • to

-Gillian Taylor’s new artwork in the THG hallway will commemorate the end of the Danish postal service.
-At the end of last year, PostNord stopped delivering letters and removed all the…
+The THG upper stairwell will feature Gillian Taylor’s new artwork commemorating the end of the Danish postal service.
+At the end of last year, PostNord stopped delivering letters and removed all…

 • to